weaverryan/phpsummercamp-symfony/slides/01-AppBundle.md

 **EXTRA CREDIT**

-* Open up the `Bundle` class and find out *how* Symfony now knows a lot about or bundle, like what directory it lives in, what namespace it has, and what its "name" is.
+* Open up the `Bundle` class and find out *how* Symfony now knows a lot about our bundle, like what directory the bundle lives in, what namespace classes inside this bundle will have and what the "name" of the bundle is.